marinehadd/aws-cloudops-networking/content/Day 2 - AWS Networking basics/LAB.md

 ```

 - Verify the configuration:
-    + For each instance, take it elastic IP address, replace the ELASTICIP in the following URL HTTP://ELASTICIP/index.html
+    + For each instance, copy its elastic IP address, replace the ELASTICIP in the following URL HTTP://ELASTICIP/index.html
     + Open a browser and enter the URL

 Now we know our web servers are working, we can move the instances back to private:
-* Go to the public route table and remove both subnets associations
+* Go to the public route table and remove Sub3-ELB-LAB and Sub4-ELB-LAB subnets associations
 * Go to the private route table and associate both subnets
 * Go to the Elastic IPs and disassociate each Elastic IP from the web servers